zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

     const biggestPurchases = map(bestCustomers, selectBiggestPurchase);
     return biggestPurchases;
 }

 ```

 In general, naming the callbacks results in clearer, more reusable code, because the callbacks are more reusable than the calls to the higher-order functions.
 However, there is still another issue to consider, which is the potential inefficiency of creating multiple intermediate arrays during chaining operations.

-To address this problem, there is a technique called stream fusion that minimizes the overhead associated with creating intermediate data structures and enhances performance.

-Stream fusion is the combination of multiple calculations into a single step, reducing memory usage and enhancing performance.
+To address this problem, there is a technique called stream fusion that minimizes the overhead associated with creating intermediate data structures and enhances performance. **Stream fusion is the combination of multiple calculations into a single step**, reducing memory usage and enhancing performance.
 Example of stream fusion:

 ```javascript

 function biggestPurchasesBestCustomers(customers) {
     return map(filter(customers, isGoodCustomer), selectBiggestPurchase);
 }

 ```

 In this example, instead of filtering the customers to create an intermediate array and then mapping over that array, filter and map are executed in a single pass.

 Functional chaining can also be used to refactor existing for loops.
 The first step is to understand what the loop is trying to achieve.
 Then, simply forget about the current implementation and make your own, using functional tools.
 If the code is too complex, refactor from clues: